 - 1/4 teaspoon kosher salt

 - 1/2 teaspoon baking soda

 - 1 1/2 cups all-purpose flour

-- Line a 9″ circular cake pan with parchment paper (I use a pencil to trace an outline of the bottom of the pan on the paper, then cut slightly inside the line) and grease generously with olive oil, under and over the paper and up the sides of the pan.
+- Line a 9" circular cake pan with parchment paper (I use a pencil to trace an outline of the bottom of the pan on the paper, then cut slightly inside the line) and grease generously with olive oil, under and over the parchment paper and up the sides of the pan.
 Preheat your oven to 325 degrees F and place an oven rack in the top third of the oven.

 - Pour into prepared cake pan.
-Bake at 325 degrees F in the top third of the oven for 45-60 minutes, or until toothpick inserted in center of the cake comes out clean.
+Bake at 325 degrees F in the top third of the oven for 45-60 minutes, or until toothpick inserted in center of the cake comes out clean (see notes).

 - Allow to cool in pan on cooling rack for at least 10 minutes.
 Run knife along the edge to loosen and flip onto a cutting board to remove, then flip back over onto the serving dish.

 - Dust with confectioners’ sugar through a sifter or by placing it in a mesh sieve and tapping it.